Receding Horizon Planning with Rule Hierarchies for Autonomous Vehicles: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section we demonstrate the ability of our rule-hierarchy based receding horizon planner to navigate various complex driving scenarios while maintaining a high planning frequency.
 The simulations are performed in Python using the \texttt{highway-gym} \cite{highway-env} and tested on a desktop computer with an \texttt{AMD Threadripper Pro 3975WX} CPU and an \texttt{NVIDIA RTX 3090} GPU.
 We use PyTorch \cite{PyTorch} for motion planning to facilitate parallelization on GPU and analytical gradient computation via backpropagation and use STLCG \cite{leung2020back} to encode STL formulae.
+We have made public our code for building general-purpose STL rule hierarchies with the functionality to compute the rank-preserving reward at: \url{https://github.com/NVlabs/rule-hierarchies}.

 \textbf{Dynamics.} We use the kinematic bicycle model \cite{kong2015kinematic} for the ego vehicle's dynamics.
 The state $x:=(p^x, p^y, \psi, v)$ comprises of the position $(p^x, p^y)$ of the vehicle's center in an inertial frame of reference, its orientation $\psi$ measured with respect to the horizontal axis of the inertial frame, and its heading velocity in the vehicle's frame of reference.
 The control inputs $u:=(\alpha,\delta)$ comprise of the acceleration $\alpha$ and the steering angle $\delta$; see \cite[Section~II]{kong2015kinematic} for further details.